Template Mode Hierarchies for Binary Black Hole Mergers: Results

 We first analyze the impact of adding other modes to the quadrupolar templates for the Q-series.
 To anticipate what to expect from the greedy algorithm described in Sec.~\ref{sec:greedy}, we will consider first adding modes based only on their energy radiated; these are (3,3), (4,4) and (2,1) for the Q-series.
 Adding the (3,3) mode translates into a significant improvement as depicted in the top panel in Figure~\ref{fig:massratiobar} where we show a bar chart of the covering factor as a function of the mass ratio.
 For each bar, black denotes the covering factor that is achieved with only the (2,2) mode.
 The gray bar above black is the enhancement that one gets by considering a template with (2,2) + (3,3).
 One sees that now full coverage is obtained for $q \le 3$ and substantial coverage improvement of $0.5 \le \tau \le 0.75$ for $7 \ge q \ge 5$, and $\tau = 0.45$ for $q = 10$.
 Adding the next most energetic mode, the (4,4) mode, produces coverage above 0.8 for the remaining cases except $q=10$, as seen by the white bars in Figure~\ref{fig:massratiobar} top panel.
 Full coverage for all the mass ratios considered is achieved when the (2,1) is added (light gray bars).

-The ordering based on energetic used for the Q-series gets slightly modified if one uses our greedy algorithm.
+The ordering based on energy used for the Q-series gets slightly modified if one uses our greedy algorithm.
 The method reveals that adding the (2,1) mode before the (4,4) mode is more optimal in reaching full coverage, as seen in the bottom panel of Figure~\ref{fig:massratiobar}.
 The reason why the greedy algorithm favors the (2,1) mode for $q > 4$ is because, although the mode is less energetic, it channels energy into regions of the sky not covered by the (2,2)+(3,3) template more effectively than the (4,4) mode.
 This can be seen in Figure~\ref{fig:q10Eradmaps} for the $q=10$ case in the Q-series.
 Each of the panels in this figure shows the percentage of total energy emitted in a given direction that is channeled through the modes present in a template.
 From top to bottom, the panels show the cases for templates (2,2), (2,2)+(3,3), (2,2)+(3,3)+(4,4), and (2,2)+(3,3)+(2,1), respectively.
-The black lines in each figure denote mismatches $\epsilon =0.03$ between the template and the signal.
-Darker regions have mismatches $\epsilon > 0.03$.
-Thus, not surprisingly, there is a correlation between the amount of energy captured by the template and its mismatch value.
-Roughly speaking, regions for which the template captures more than 80\% of the energy emitted in a given direction have $\epsilon \le 0.03$.
+The black lines in each denote mismatches $\epsilon =0.03$ between the template and the signal.
+Regions containing the poles have mismatches values $\epsilon < 0.03$.
+Not surprisingly, most of the dark regions are contained in regions where $\epsilon > 0.03$ and light regions where $\epsilon < 0.03$; that is, there is a correlation between the amount of energy captured by the template and its mismatch value.
+In other words, regions for which the template captures more than 80\% of the energy emitted in a given direction have $\epsilon \le 0.03$.
 In these regions of low mismatch, the average percentage radiated in all four panels of Figure~\ref{fig:q10Eradmaps} is approximately 90\% overall.
 It is then evident from the bottom two panels in Figure~\ref{fig:q10Eradmaps}, that adding the (2,1) mode before the (4,4) yields a larger region where the template better captures the energy emitted.